corda/corda-docs-portal/content/en/docs/corda-os/4.5/getting-set-up.md

 If you intend to proceed directly to run an example CorDapp, as described in [Running an example CorDapp](tutorial-cordapp.md), the included `gradlew` script should install Gradle automatically when you open the sample CorDapp in IntelliJ.

-If you'd prefer to install Gradle manually, navigate to [Gradle](https://gradle.org/releases/) and locate and install Gradle **version 5.4.1**.
-Corda requires Gradle version 5.4.1, and does not support any other version of Gradle.
+If you'd prefer to install Gradle manually, navigate to [Gradle](https://gradle.org/releases/) then locate and install Gradle **version 5.6.4**.
+Corda requires a Gradle version between 5.1 and 5.6.4, and does not support Gradle 6.x.

 ## Next steps